Amit Varshizky: Views

 Varshizky contributes essays on politics, philosophy, and culture to the newspaper Haaretz and other Israeli newspapers.

 After the Ukraine war outbreak, Varshizky published an article about Alexander Dugin, in which he introduced the Israeli public to Dugin’s ideas and his influence on Putin's politics.
 Varshizky wrote that “Dugin’s radical ideas don’t end with imperialist ambitions and declarations about the need to restore “Great Russia”; he purports to put forward a cultural, spiritual and moral alternative to the liberal order of the modern West.

-After the 7 October Hamas-led attack on Israel, Varshizky wrote: “The illusion that fundamentalism and terrorism can be overcome with Western tools has been completely shattered.
+After the October 7 attacks, Varshizky wrote: “The illusion that fundamentalism and terrorism can be overcome with Western tools has been completely shattered.
 In light of the left’s intellectual hypocrisy and the right’s lust for war, it may be time for a new approach.”
 Varshizky proposed a “third way” for human solidarity which “does not pass through the blurring of cultural boundaries or through forcing the values of the secular West on non-Western and non-secular cultures, but rather lies in adopting a principle of equality in diversity and in cultivating life-sanctifying values, values of openness and tolerance, which exist to some degree in every religion and every culture while emphasizing what’s shared over what’s different and articulating a unifying vision of a multihued humanity based on recognition of universal human nature.”

 Varshizky criticized the use of disproportionate military force in the Gaza war and argued that the aim is restoring Israel's domestic morale and making up for its loss of self-confidence after the 7th of October.

 He also claims that messianism in Israeli political and public discourse has moved from the margins of right-wing politics into the Likud center.
 He points to the weakness of the conventional liberal view and believes that messianism and myth cannot be counteracted by learned logical arguments”.

 He claims that a counter-myth is needed, one that does not lie within the realms of religion and meta-earthly redemption but in the imperfect world of humankind.

 In some essays, Varshizky has emphasized the fluctuations in the discourse of values and the collective mentality of Israeli society and pointed to the underlying changes in Israeli society and its transition from a liberal and democratic society into a more ethnocentric, religious and non-liberal society, which is driven by political-messianism and paternalist populism.
 He argues that only a radical transformation in Israeli secular culture, education, and intellectual-spiritual life can bring about an actual change.